RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/4-SQL/1-SQL Fields.md

 ### Query Code

 Below the warning to the user, there is a text field with a green outline for entering your SQL code.
+Rapid Platform uses [T-SQL from Microsoft](https://learn.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16).
 In the upper right corner, a status message indicates that the query is working correctly.

 ![A closer-up screenshot of the Query Code field.
 It contains a green outline and a message that the code is working correctly, with the display "Query OK" and a checkmark in green.](query_code.png)